filfi/filfi-docs/docs/en/developers/interfaces/sp.md

 ## 🔍 `spFine`

-Get the total fines incurred during the operation of the SP under the asset bundle
+Get the total fine generated during the operation of the SP under the asset package

 **Parameters:**

-- `key`: Asset bundle ID
+- `key`: Asset package ID

-**Function Returns:**
+**Function returns:**

 | Type | Description |
 | :-----------: | :-----------: |